Volkswagen (ETR:VOW3) Given a €175.00 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a €175.00 ($205.88) price target on Volkswagen (ETR:VOW3) in a research note released on Friday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Royal Bank of Canada set a €175.00 ($205.88) price objective on Volkswagen (ETR:VOW3) in a research note issued to investors on Thursday, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars segment develops vehicles and engines; and produces and sells passenger cars and related parts.